I spent several years working as a website evaluator and security tester for major technology companies.

 Back then it took several months for this lie to spread across the United States.
 Now similar lies, about almost anything whatsoever, can be spread across the globe and into the devices in our pockets within seconds.
 Many outside observers of the Rohingya genocide in Myanmar have noted that the most unspeakable atrocities began soon after the adoption of Facebook by a large percentage of population of Myanmar.
 Simple memes, or cartoon like drawings or altered photos with captions that dehumanized the Rohingya, spread around the country like wildfire, and ultimately led to the deaths of thousands of people.

 This is not a partisan issue.
 Propaganda in some form or another, is now, and always has been used by almost every political party in every country on earth.
 Most forms of propaganda are still considered free speech.
 What form it takes, whether it's as innocent as an Uncle Sam poster, or tweets suggesting armed rebellion, is up to us as a society to regulate.
 Yelling "Fire!" in a crowded theater when there is none, is not considered free speech, since it may cause people to die.
-Is a leader slowly yelling things like "Rise Up and Use Force!" in a series of tweets to people in a country already on edge also considered free speech?
+Is a leader saying things like "Fight like hell!" in a series of tweets to groups of armed people, in a country already on edge also considered free speech?
 These are questions we must begin to ask and answer before we lose our very democracy to social media driven hysteria.

 My Own Experience Witnessing Disinformation Campaigns

 Several years ago I began to do freelance work as a website rater for a large multi-national company.
 The purpose of my work was to determine if a website was worthy of a certain ranking, offered users any valuable content, determine how easy the site was to navigate, etc. Along the way, I took on other website analyzing work with a different firm, using that company's software program to try and find vulnerabilities in websites as well as issues that might prove to be a security treat to anyone visiting them.